nattisam/CircularListImplementation/README.md

      make clean
      ```

+## Implementation and Usage Across Different Operating Systems

+The implementation and usage of this code may vary slightly depending on your operating system.

+- **Windows Users:** No modifications are typically needed.
+Follow the provided instructions to compile and run the code.

+- **Mac or Linux Users:** In the Makefile, you may need to modify the `clean` target to ensure proper deletion of object files and executables.
+Replace `rm -f *.o cList` with `rm -f *.o cList cList.exe`.
+Additionally, ensure you have the necessary dependencies installed to compile the code, such as `make` and `g++`.
+Follow the provided instructions to clone the repository, compile the code, and run the executable.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.